 Linux Firewall status

-The below command will show you the current status “Active” in case firewall is running
+The Linux firewalld command will let you check Linux firewall status.
+It will show you the current status Active in case firewall is running

 systemctl status firewalld

-For practicing Oracle on Linux, you might need to disable the Linux firewall so that you can connect applications to database listener.
+For practicing Oracle on Linux, you might need to stop the Linux firewall so that you can connect applications to database listener.
 Below commands will permanently disable Linux firewall

 service firewalld stop systemctl disable firewalld

 Just in case you would like to enable Linux firewall after disabling it, use below commands

 On some servers, port 1521 will not be enabled by default because of security reasons.
 You can enable this specific port inside linux using below commands.

 If you are working on Oracle Linux 5 or 6 version, use Linux iptables command to enable specific ports as root user

 iptables -I INPUT -p tcp --dport 1521 -j ACCEPT